When you sign up for a class in literary Arabic, you’ll often start to have quite a few questions about the best ways to learn the language.

 The one thing is that taking intensive private Arabic lessons could be costly.

 Speak to your teacher and see if they could work with you for a discount.
 Depending on where you live and your level of Arabic, classes will be at least $20-40 per hour.

 Let’s suppose the normal hourly rate for private Arabic classes in $30.
 If you’re doing four hours every day for a month, even if you skip weekends, the bill will mount quickly – $600 per week, or $2400 for a month of intensive Arabic study.
 It’s expensive to take the time to learn Arabic!

-If you don’t have the time or the money to invest in learning Arabic this way, check out some of the free options – Arabic courses online.
+If you don’t have the time or the money to invest in learning Arabic this way, check out some of the options – Arabic courses online.

 There are many different websites where you can go to learn Arabic online.
 Some of them are free and others cost money, but they’ll all offer complete courses for beginners, and intensive Arabic classes that cover the alphabet, reading the script, writing in Arabic, and basic conversations.